 When the film ended (and after Marvel’s famed after credit surprises), we all cheered again.
 Then we breathlessly started going our favorite parts of the film.
 We were talking over each other, reciting lines from the movie, and making plans to see Black Panther again at least two times to be able to catch everything that we missed.

-Back in my hotel room, I took off my dress and laid in the bed going over scenes from the night.
-From the glory of the purple carpet to seeing a stage full of Black creatives to watching an entire screen where people of color were depicted in a strong and powerful way that I’ve never seen before, I was overwhelmed.
+Back in my hotel room, I took off my dress.
+Then I laid in the bed going over scenes from the night.
+From the glory of the purple carpet to seeing a stage full of Black creatives.
+Then to watching an entire screen where people of color were depicted in a strong and powerful way that I’ve never seen before, I was overwhelmed.
 I was proud.
 I felt blessed.

-Black Panther opens in theaters everywhere on February 16th.
+Black Panther opened in theaters everywhere on February 16, 2018.

 About Black Panther

 From the studio: Marvel Studios’ BLACK PANTHER follows T’Challa who, after the death of his father, the King of Wakanda, returns home to the isolated, technologically advanced African nation to succeed to the throne and take his rightful place as king.
-But when a powerful old enemy reappears, T’Challa’s mettle as king—and Black Panther—is tested when he is drawn into a formidable conflict that puts the fate of Wakanda and the entire world at risk.
-Faced with treachery and danger, the young king must rally his allies and release the full power of Black Panther to defeat his foes and secure the safety of his people and their way of life.
+But when a powerful old enemy reappears, T’Challa’s mettle as king—and Black Panther—is tested.
+He is drawn into a formidable conflict that puts the fate of Wakanda and the entire world at risk.
+Faced with treachery and danger, the young king must rally his allies.
+He has to release the full power of Black Panther to defeat his foes.
+Then he can secure the safety of his people and their way of life.